JoseTbn/create-a-basic-ansible-playbook/README.md

 A simple exercice to get started with ansible .

-Creating an apache server , using vars
+Creating and configuring an apache server , using vars